charlotteinfante/t5pKa-data/README.md

 Go to src/epik and run make_epik_prediction.sbatch to get epik predictions

 Output should be epik_predicts.csv, and this file will give us the atom number needed to be feed into protonation script

+Run src/ionize_data.py, which reads in epik_predicts.csv and it will spit out the necessary files for training